 The policy was written with input from individuals and committees that included WJCC administrators, teachers, parents, students, staff and community members.
-The policy and regulations were submitted to the school board by the School Health Advisory Committee.
+The policy was submitted to the School Board for approval.

 Should principals and others try to meet the regulations as soon as possible?

 Yes, but the process should allow adequate time to educate parents, staff and students about the policy and regulations and their purpose and to involve them in decisions about implementation.

 How can staff, parents and others learn about the policy and regulations?

 This document provides an overview but is no substitute for reading the actual policy and regulations that can be found on the school website at www.wjccschools.org.
 Click on the School Board link on the left side of the home page.
 Under School Board, click on Policy Manual, then click on Section J on the top, right side of the page.
 Go to JHCF for the policy and to JHCF-R for the regulations.